cucapra/latte/web/content/_index.md

 ### Overview

-**Motivation.**
-Hardware acceleration is a key part of combating the stagnation of hardware performance scaling.
-Implementing accelerators with state-of-the-art hardware design flows, such as traditional HDLs and current HLS tools, remains a specialized task requiring EE training, proprietary toolchains, and extremely slow compile-edit-run cycles.
-While traditional approaches *might* be appropriate for developing general-purpose CPUs that will ship millions of units, they are an impediment to popularizing acceleration for the “long tail” of applications that could benefit from special-purpose hardware.
-With new language designs and new techniques inspired by traditional compilers research, there is an opportunity to turn accelerator construction from a years-long enterprise into a weekend project.

-**Scope.**
+The world deserves better tools for designing custom hardware accelerators.
+We believe the world of programming languages research can help.
+New language designs, compiler optimizations, program analyses, type systems, auxiliary engineering tools like debuggers and profilers, testing frameworks: all these topics have deep research traditions in software, and they all have a role to play in making hardware design better.

 LATTE is a venue for discussion, debate, and brainstorming at the intersection of hardware acceleration and programming languages research.
-The focus is on new languages and tools that aim to let domain specialists, not just hardware experts, produce efficient accelerators.
-A full range of targets are in scope: ASICs (silicon), FPGAs, CGRAs, or future reconfigurable hardware.
-A wide variety of research topics are in scope including, but not limited to:
+The core mission is to bring ideas we love from software programming languages and tools to the world of hardware design.

+LATTE has a special focus on open-source research.
+We encourage work that comes with real, permissively licensed implementations.

+For LATTE, "hardware" includes ASICs, FPGAs, CGRAs, and other reconfigurable hardware.
+While the scope is broad, here are a few ideas to get you started:

 - Domain-specific languages for accelerator design
 - Compilers for optimizing hardware designs